etsi123/DataScience_BlackJackCardCounting/README.md

 **Doubling down:** After the cards have been dealt and it's the players turn to act, a player is allowed to raise their bet by a maximum of 2x the original bet but can only receive one card.
 This makes doubling down on hands that cannot bust popular.

-**Split:** If two cards have the same-value, many casinos allow players to split the cards into two seperate hands that can be played independently (provided that the player can provide a second-bet equal to the first).
+**Split:** If two cards have the same-value, many casinos allow players to split the cards into two separate hands that can be played independently (provided that the player can provide a second-bet equal to the first).
 Several of the casino's that I have visited did not allow splits.

 **Soft vs hard hand:** An ace can be valued as 1 or an 11.
 A soft hand is one in which the ace still has the option to be valued as an 11.
 For example, Ace-6 is referred to as a "soft 17" or "S17" but Ace-6-ten is a "hard 17" or "H17".